valentingalea/splash-damage-talks/mdx/UE4.md

 TODO: diagram of projects layout
 TODO: Epic new version example integration

----
-# Tools

-TODO: quick intro and mention how we will show them for inspiration
-TODO: mention across project and within projects
-TODO: example screenshots and quick notes about: PCT, CVT, Trigger

 WORK: talk to Mark V about TA tools

 ---